raspishake/rsudp/docsrc/settings.rst

 .. role:: pycode(code)
     :language: python

 You will need to adjust the settings file before running :bash:`rsudp` in order to both receive data and suit your earthquake detection and notification needs.
+Additionally after changing settings, you will need to restart :bash:`rsudp` to load new values.

 By default, the rsudp settings file will live in :bash:`$HOME/.config/rsudp/rsudp_settings.json`, where :bash:`$HOME` is your home directory (often shortened to :bash:`~/`).